Anthony Peeler: High school and college

 Peeler was a standout high school player at Paseo High School in Kansas City, Missouri where he earned the title of Mr. Show-Me Basketball (the name for the state's Mr. Basketball, as Missouri is called the "Show Me State") and was named to the McDonald's All-American team his senior year, joining a class that included such names as Alonzo Mourning, Billy Owens, Shawn Kemp, and Malik Sealy to name a few.
-He took part in the 1988 McDonald's All-American Game.
-Peeler also participated in the 1988 Dapper Dan Classic and was named MVP of the West team.
-He reportedly planned on attending the defending national champion Kansas Jayhawk's men's basketball team, but changed his mind because he wasn't sure if Kansas coach Larry Brown would be leaving to coach elsewhere (Brown indeed left Kansas to coach the NBA's San Antonio Spurs), and because he, in his words, "didn't want to be a one-man team."
+He took part in the 1988 McDonald's All-American Game, and also participated in the 1988 Dapper Dan Classic where he was named MVP of the West team.
+He reportedly planned to sign with the defending national champs Kansas, but changed his mind because he wasn't sure if Kansas coach Larry Brown would be leaving to coach elsewhere (Brown indeed left Kansas to coach the NBA's San Antonio Spurs), and because he, in his words, "didn't want to be a one-man team."
 Peeler chose the University of Missouri and went on to be one of the school's all-time greats.

-Anthony Peeler averaged 16.8 points per game for his Tiger career and left as Missouri's all-time third-leading scorer with 1,970 points, and the all-time leader in assists (497) and steals (196).
+Anthony Peeler averaged 16.8 points per game for his Tiger career and left as Missouri's third all-time leading scorer with 1,970 points, and the all-time leader in assists (497) and steals (196).
 During his career, he was named Big Eight Newcomer Of The Year after his freshman season where he averaged 10 points and nearly 3 assists per game, first-team All-Big Eight, and in 1992 (his senior year) he was named the conference AP Player of the Year and Male Athlete of the Year and a consensus second-team All-American after averaging 23.4 points, 5.5 rebounds and 3.9 assists per game, and scored a career-high 43 points in a losing cause against arch-rival Kansas.
 Missouri finished 21–9 that season and reached the second round of the NCAA tournament, where they lost to Seton Hall.

 In 2006, Peeler was named to the Missouri's 30-member All-Century team, in honor of the school's 100th year of competition.